 A rivalry that is almost as old as the sport itself, the battle for the Old Oaken Bucket started in 1891.
 Since 1925, the winner of this Indiana battle has been awarded the bucket to take back with them to either Bloomington or West Lafayette.
 Purdue leads the all-time series by over 30 victories.

-Purdue in the BCS National Championship, Bowl Games, and Big Ten Championship
+Purdue in the College Football Playoff, Bowl Games, and Big Ten Championship

 Purdue Boilermakers Event Guide